ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 > differences found (detail in Figure 2, underestimation in Figure 3) before
 > discussing the potential causes.

-We modified the discussion accordingly (see L434 in the .tex file).
+We modified the discussion accordingly (see L451 in the .tex file).

 > I haven't gone through the details of the derivation of the semi-analytic
 > solution yet, but I think it would be useful to have a sentence or two
 > specifying if/where the derivation presented differs from the original one.

-We clarified this in the text.
+We clarified this in the text (see L345 in the .tex file).
 The derivation is just provided as a more detailed description of the approach presented in the original article but is otherwise identical.
 There is a potential difference in the way the observed membrane potential distribution is used as an estimate of P(V), as the details (e.g. number of bins for the histogram, use of interpolation/smoothing, etc.) were not mentioned in the original article.

 > I don't fully agree with the the statement that the semi-analytical result
 > underestimates the numerical one, if anything to me it looks shifted to the